pasqal-io/godasse/README.md

 Again, there are patterns that let a developer work around such issues, but they're more complicated, undocumented and error-prone than they seem.

-By opposition, Gourde supports a simple mechanism to provide validation.
+By opposition, Godasse supports a simple mechanism to provide validation.

 # Usage